 Porcelain veneers — also called ceramic veneers — are thin shells of ceramic material which are permanently bonded to the front surface of teeth.
 They are custom-made for your mouth, and are custom coloured to match the surrounding teeth.

 Porcelain veneers can be applied to multiple teeth on both the top and bottom rows.

 Porcelain veneers are a more conservative alternative to crowns.

-• Teeth which are stained, including staining due to injury, root canal and tetracycline.
+- Teeth that are stained, including staining due to injury, root canal, and tetracycline.

 Applying porcelain veneers usually requires three dental appointments over the course of about a month.

 In the first appointment, the teeth are lightly buffed down.
 This prepares them for the slight additional thickness of the veneer.
 Approximately half a millimeter of the tooth is removed.
 Often, a local anesthetic is used during this buffing procedure.
 A mold is then taken of the teeth.
 The mold is sent to a dental laboratory and used to create the veneers.